podhmo/sqlaqb/sqlaqb/readme.rst

 sqlalchemy, it is ok that just definition declarative model class depends on another model.
 (e.g. We have two model, Group and User.
 User depends on Group Model.)

-But,when providing model classes like these as a library, we want to thinking about portability.
+But,when providing model classes like these as a library, we are thinking about portability.

 * Library User: creating Operator model depends on User. but User class is provided by Library.
 * Library Author: We have convinient User Model, so, share it.